enricfentcami/k8s-ckad-notas/ckad-01-core_concepts.md

 Add arguments `args` to the container, that will be executed on startup.
 After the `--` are the arguments:
 * Bash: `kubectl run pod1 --image=bash -- bash -c "hostname >> /tmp/hostname && sleep 1d"`
+  * Check if it worked using the command: `kubectl exec pod1 -- bash -c "cat /tmp/hostname"`
 * Sh: `kubectl run pod2 --image=busybox -- /bin/sh -c "hostname >> /tmp/hostname && sleep 1d"`
+  * Check if it worked using the command: `kubectl exec pod2 -- sh -c "cat /tmp/hostname"`

 Generate Pod Manifest YAML file "-o yaml".
 Don't create it on Kubernetes with "--dry-run=client":